 For a second- or third-degree burn, burns all the way around an arm or leg, burns caused by electricity or chemicals, burns involving the eyes, mouth, or airway, or any burn that covers large parts of the body, go to the emergency department or call 911 right away.

 Connect to the burn community

-The Burn Center in metro Denver offers many resources to facilitate emotional healing post-burn injury, including Burn Support Group, Survivor Peer Support through the Phoenix Society SOAR Program, and Outreach and Prevention volunteer opportunities.
+The Burn and Frostbite Center in metro Denver offers many resources to facilitate emotional healing post-burn injury, including Burn Support Group, Survivor Peer Support through the Phoenix Society SOAR Program, and Outreach and Prevention volunteer opportunities.

 To connect to our burn community, contact our outreach coordinator at 720-848-6054.